COVID-19 information and safety measures

 - Toys that have been handled by children during the day are sanitised before being used again.

-- In line with government guidelines, children will be placed into “bubbles” limited to the children within their room.
+- Children will remain in “bubbles” limited to the children within their room until August 16th.
 Children from different bubbles will be kept separate as much as possible, including when using the garden.
 Each nursery room capacity limit will determine the size of each bubble.

-- Young children at nursery are not expected to socially distance from the other children or their staff carers in their bubble.
-Children will be able to play freely, cuddle, shout, sing, share resources and sit together with the staff and other children.
+- Children will be able to play freely, cuddle, shout, sing, share resources and sit together with the staff and other children.

 If you have any questions or queries please do not hesitate to contact the Nursery Manager or your child’s key person.